buyer's guide · 2026

 watch for

 12-24 month contracts with auto-renewal.
 Marketplace commission around 20% on app-discovered clients.
 Processing markup on bundled payments.
-Teacher-training cohorts work but feel less native than the operator-friendly tools.
+Teacher-training cohorts work but take more setup than on the operator-friendly tools.

 Junocal vs Mindbody comparison